-Membership is submitted to the Board of Directors and becomes effective after approval by General Meeting.
+Membership for voting Members is submitted to the Board of Directors and becomes effective after approval by General Meeting.
 New voting Members have to contribute to a sound and prudent management in NIRA as well as to the stability of the financial institution and its development on a going concern basis.